Landslide Win For Sri Lanka Presidents Leftist Coalition In Snap Polls - UrduPoint

 Dissanayake had campaigned on a pledge to renegotiate a controversial $2.9 billion International Monetary Fund (IMF) bailout secured by his predecessor.

-But since taking office, he has resolved to maintain the existing agreement with the international lender.
+But since taking office, he has resolved to maintain the existing agreement with the international lender, and has been strongly backed by the country's private sector.

-The country's main private sector lobby, the Ceylon Chamber of Commerce, has tacitly supported Dissanayake and his programme.

-Sri Lanka's stock exchange has gained over 16 percent in the eight weeks since Dissanayake won the presidency.

 The outgoing parliament was dominated by the party of Mahinda and Gotabaya Rajapaksa, two brothers from a powerful political clan who have both served as president.